kubernetes/website/docs/user-guide/configmap/index.md

 via the Kubelet's `--manifest-url` flag, its `--config` flag, or its REST API (these are not common ways to create pods.)

-The key-value "optional:true" will be work after kubernetes 1.5.2.
+NOTE: The key-value optional:true is supported for kubernetes 1.5.3 and above.